AdobeDocs/analytics-platform.en/help/components/exports/cja-data-feeds/df-comparison-workspace.md

 **Example**

-The example below illustrates how differences between the reporting date range and lookback date range can result in data descrepancies between Workspace reports and data feed deliveries.
+The example below illustrates how differences between the reporting date range and lookback date range can result in data discrepancies between Workspace reports and data feed deliveries.

-Event A occurred 85 days ago and sits on a dimension with a 90-day persistence setting (e.g. a campaign-click attribution window).
+Event A occurred 85 days ago and sits on a dimension with a 90-day persistence setting (for example, a campaign-click attribution window).
 The event is included in the Analysis Workspace report and not in the data feed delivery.

 ![Data differences between workspace and data feeds](assets/data-feed-data-differences.png)